agiliq/essential-python-tools/source/deployment/example_of_django_deployment.rst

     (env-name) $ gunicorn polls_rest.wsgi

 It will run the app , we can check  :code:`IP_ADDRESS_OF_SERVER:8000` , :code:`IP_ADDRESS_OF_SERVER:8000/admin` .
 It will not have any css , as the gunicorn only serves the application.
-We can server static files using `nginx` .
+We will be serving static files using `nginx` .

 To exit it press :code:`Ctrl+C` .